DELICATE: Diachronic Entity LInking using Classes And Temporal Evidence: Experimental Results

-Table \ref{tab:tab12} presents the point-biserial correlation between prediction scores and correct predictions for all ED models on ENEIDE.
-The higher correlation observed for DELICATE indicates that its confidence scores are strongly associated with correct disambiguation decisions.
-This suggests that supervised methods, such as GBTs, despite having the disadvantage of requiring training data, produce more interpretable scores than the approaches based on language models, such as BLINK and mGENRE.
-This is interesting also with respect to the black box issue that language models usually have, since it demonstrates how it can be tackled by employing more traditional ML methods in downstream tasks.
-Moreover, this degree of interpretability in the prediction scores is particularly valuable for applications that require reliable confidence measures and suggests the importance of integrating DELICATE in human-in-the-loop systems, where it could be paired with a domain expert for verifying and consolidating the results.
+This finding is relevant with respect to the black box issue that language models usually have, since it demonstrates how it can be tackled by employing more traditional ML methods in downstream tasks.
+The degree of interpretability offered by the GBT-only variant is particularly valuable for applications that require reliable confidence measures and suggests the importance of integrating DELICATE in human-in-the-loop systems, where it could be paired with a domain expert for verifying and consolidating the results.
 However, investigating this application of DELICATE goes beyond the scope of this study.